numToStr/site/pages/blog/messing-with-lua-metatables.md

 Couple of things to note here:

--   `__index` returns a function (_ln:5_), this means when we try to index a field i.e., `nvim.cmd.echo` it'll return a function so that we call it like a normal function.
+-   `__index` returns a function (_ln:5_), which means when we try to index a field i.e., `nvim.cmd.echo` it'll return a function so that we call it like a normal function.
--   On line no. 14 and 18, we are reusing the `__index` method implictly inside `__newindex` and `__call` respectively.
+-   On line no. 14 and 18, we are reusing the `__index` method implicitly inside `__newindex` and `__call` respectively.
 Pretty Neat!

 ---

-I hope now that you understand how we can use metatables to cook up some elegant user facing APIs.
-If you want to deep dive and learn more then you should checkout this execellent post: [all-you-need-to-know-about-metatables-and-metamethods](https://devforum.roblox.com/t/all-you-need-to-know-about-metatables-and-metamethods/503259).
+I hope now that you understand how we can use metatables to cook up some elegant user-facing APIs.
+If you want to deep dive and learn more then you should check out this excellent post: [all-you-need-to-know-about-metatables-and-metamethods](https://devforum.roblox.com/t/all-you-need-to-know-about-metatables-and-metamethods/503259).